Ab initio machine learning simulation of calcium carbonate from aqueous solutions to the solid state

 For calculation of the static and dynamic properties of ions, including the radial distribution functions, coordination numbers, and residence times, we used boxes with a single ion and 1576 water molecules and a total time of 10 ns.
 Diffusion coefficients $D$ were calculated using Einstein's relation, which connects $D$ to the mean squared atomic displacement. $D$ is known to exhibit strong finite size effects.
 For this reason, we ran three different system sizes with a single ion in 197, 788, or 1576 water molecules, and extrapolated $D$ to the infinite system size limit.
 The lattice constants of calcite, aragonite, and monohydrocalcite were computed over a 1-ns simulation for systems of 2160, 1280, and 864 atoms.
 We studied the calcite/water interface using a system of 10584 atoms and box sides 40x48x60 \AA, and for a total time of 10 ns.

 \paragraph{Enhanced sampling}

 The ion pairing free energy curves were computed using On-the-fly Probability Enhanced Sampling (OPES)\cite{Invernizzi20rethinking}, which is an evolution of the widely-used technique Metadynamics\cite{Laio02}.
 We used as a CV the distance $d$ between the \ce{Ca} and \ce{C} atoms.
 The bias update frequency for the OPES simulations was 500 steps, and the barrier for maximum free energy exploration was set to 30 kJ/mol.
-We performed four independent simulations, each starting from different initial velocities compatible with the Maxwell-Boltzmann distribution, and used systems with one ion pair and 197, 1576, and 5319 water molecules in cubic boxes with side lengths 18, 36, and 53 \AA, respectively, to check that our results do not depend on the system size.
+We performed four independent simulations, each starting from different initial velocities compatible with the Maxwell-Boltzmann distribution, and used systems with one ion pair and 197, 1576, and 5319 water molecules in cubic boxes with side lengths 18, 36, and 53 \AA, respectively, to check that our results do not depend on the system size (free energy curves for different system sizes can be found in Figure S1 in the Supplementary Material).
 A harmonic bias potential upper wall was introduced at 9, 15, and 20 \AA\ for the systems with box sides of 18, 36, and 53 \AA, respectively, with a force constant of $2\times10^3$ kJ/mol/nm.
 This wall prevented the exploration of distances beyond around half the box length.
-In Figure \ref{fig:Fig3} we report the results of four 20-ns-long simulations with the intermediate system size, namely, one ion pair in 1576 water molecules.
+In Figure \ref{fig:Fig3}B and \ref{fig:Fig6}D we report the results of four 20-ns-long simulations with the intermediate system size, namely, one ion pair in 1576 water molecules.

 Within $\sim$ 1 ns, each OPES simulation converges to a quasi-static bias potential $V$ and then explores reversibly the whole free energy landscape for the remainder of the simulation.
 Afterwards, we can compute the free energy surface (FES) via umbrella-sampling-type re-weighting,